-Value schema Controlled value Scope The pursuit of an occupation involves the performance of an activity .
+Value schema Controlled value

+Scope The pursuit of an occupation involves the performance of an activity .
 Successful performance of the activity is based on the ability to perform related competencies successfully.
 Such competencies may be acquired through education or experience, or a combination of both.
 The authority of the person to pursue the occupation may be derived tacitly or explicitly from an external agent , based on a demonstrated mastery of the competency.
 An occupation may be pursued independently by a person or a group , thereby contributing to the fulfilment of the function (activity) of the group .
-Should not be confused with position where, for example, an agent with the occupation type "lawyer" holds the position of "legal counsel" in an agency.
-Related to but should not be confused with the domain or field of activity, such as an archivist who works in the domain of archival science.
-Examples health professional [en] legal professional [en] service and sales worker [en]
+Should not be confused with position where, for example, an agent with the occupation type "lawyer" holds the position of "legal coursel" in an agency.

+Examples Related to but should not be confused with the domain or field of activity, such as an archivist who works in the domain of archival science.

+iegai professionai lenj

+service and sales worker [en]